 Trading Operations in Strategies

-In StockSharp, the Strategy class provides various ways to work with orders for maximum convenience when implementing trading strategies.
+In StockSharp, the Strategy class provides various methods for working with orders, making it convenient to implement trading strategies.

 There are several ways to place orders in StockSharp strategies: